We Reveal for you to Revel. Our Land, Our Nation & Our Faith will Prevail.

 2. Sinhala Atthakatha – Historical records of Sangha (Buddhist monks) activities from the earliest times in old Sinhala & Pali

-3 The Dipavamsa, the earliest extant chronicle of Sri Lanka believed to be the work of two Buddhist nuns Sivala & Maharuha from India.
+3 The Dipavamsa, the earliest extant chronicle of

 4. Samantha Pasadika- narration on introduction of Buddhism